cajones93/Project1/README.md

 ![Footer](assets/images/readme/footer.png)

 ### Home Page
 The home page shows a large callout section which grabs the users attention.
-It allows a user to click the "Learn More" or "Make an enquiry" buttons to go to the "About" and "Contact" pages.
+It allows a user to click the "Our Services" or "Make an enquiry" buttons to go to the "About" and "Contact" pages.
 When a user scrolls down, they can see some brief information about the services offered and some testimonials from previous customers.

 ![Home Page](assets/images/readme/homepage.png)